mnieber/skandha/README.md

 ## Operations are logged

-As a side effect of calling an operation, the entire container is logged to the console (if logging is enabled); this includes the Selection facet, and any other facets that the container may have (such as filtering, or highlight).
-The log message contains all @input, @data and @output fields of all facets in the container.
+As a side effect of calling an operation, the entire container is logged to the console (if logging is enabled); this includes the `Selection` facet, and any other facets that the container may have (such as filtering, or highlight).
+The log message contains all `@input`, `@data` and `@output` fields of all facets in the container.

 ## The `@withCbs` decorator is used to enable callbacks in an operation.

 The `@withCbs` decorator comes from the `Aspiration` library.
 When you call a function `f` that is decorated with `@withCbs` then the following happens:

-- Aspiration looks up the callbackMap object (that was installed with `setCallbackMap()`) for the given operation;
+- Aspiration looks up the callbacks object (that was installed with `setCallbackMap()`) for the given operation;
-- it copies the operation arguments to the callbackMap object, so that callback functions can access these arguments;
+- It copies the operation arguments to the callbacks object, so that callback functions can access these arguments;
-- if calls `f(arguments)`, which internally calls the installed callback functions;
+- It calls `f(arguments)`, which internally will use the installed callback functions to do its job;
-- it restores the callbackMap object to its previous state.
+- It restores the callbacks object to its previous state.
 This ensures that nested calls work correctly.

-If the original function `f` wants to access the callbackMap object then it uses the `getCallbacks` helper function.
+If the original function `f` wants to access the callbacks object then it uses the `getCallbacks` helper function.
 Note that the client code calls `f` in the usual way; it remains agnostic of the fact that callbacks are used to help implement `f`.

 ## Facets have a static `className()` function

 To allow SkandhaJS to log the container, you need to add the `className()` function to each facet class, so that Skandha knows the name of the facet.
+The `className()` function is also used to look up facets in containers with the `getf` function (e.g. `getf(Selection, ctr)` returns the selection facet in `ctr`).
-The `className()` function is also used to look up facets in containers.

 Note that if you subclass a facet class then you should (in most cases) not override the `className()`.
 By keeping the original `className()` function, you will be able to replace facets with their subclassed versions without affecting the facet lookup mechanism.
+However, if you subclass the facet then you must add the `skandhaSymbol` member, as explained below.

 ## Facets that use inheritance must have a static `skandhaSymbol` member

-The skandhaSymbol member is a workaround for a change in Typescript that affects the `experimentalDecorators` feature.
-Add this member if the facet class inherits from some other class.
+Skandha will store class-level information about a facet class in the class itself.
+If you subclass a facet class then you must add a `skandhaSymbol` member so that Skandha will keep the information for the subclass separate from the information for the parent class:

 ```
 // file: Selection.ts
 import { Selection } from 'skandha-facets';

 export class MySelection extends Selection {
-  static className = () => 'MySelection';
+  static className = () => 'Selection';
   static skandhaSymbol = Symbol('MySelection');
 }
 ```